Use the Goal Flow to optimize your content

-Use the Language dimension to see how your visitor population is spread across the language spectrum, and whether you have the same relative levels of success with each language.
+Use the Language dimension to see how your users are spread across the language spectrum, and whether you have the same relative levels of success with each language.

 If you offer multiple language versions of your content, set up goals and funnels for each language, and use the language-specific pages or screens for the funnel steps.

-Click the nodes in the first column to see how the number of visitors in each language compares to the number of conversions.
+Click the nodes in the first column to see how the number of users in each language compares to the number of conversions.

 In the following example, US-English-speaking traffic to a website served in the English language is expectedly high.